 Certificate Reputation Ends the Age of Blind Trust

 Today, using Venafi TrustNet certificate reputation APIs, you can validate if a certificate should be trusted or not.
 This is independent of the static code or rules that might later be vulnerable, like today with OpenSSL or other libraries.
 Offloading these decisions to an intelligent reputation system mitigates risks of these vulnerabilities in certificate validation that are complex and difficult for even the smartest developers.
 The TrustNet API can be called from any application, whether a mobile app or container-based service application in the cloud.
 It’s one API call that takes care of all decisions about certificate chain validation, trust, validity, fraud, and vulnerabilities.
 Amazing!
-That’s the power of Venafi as the Immune System for the Internet.
+That’s the power of Venafi.

 Additionally, with Venafi you can discover what certificates are in use and what CAs are trusted across your organization and then whitelist or blacklist CAs.
 You can then enforce a policy to not trust particular CAs that your business or government finds untrustworthy, like the Chinese CA CNNIC.

-All of these reasons are why Venafi as the Immune System for the Internet is critical to protecting the world’s economy today and in the future.
+All of these reasons are why Venafi is critical to protecting the world’s economy today and in the future.
 Outside of Venafi there is no system that understands what should be trusted, what is trusted, and can fix it—whether inside the enterprise or outside across the Internet.